maplelabs/LLM-deployment/README.md

 # Repository Details

-- LLM.py shows how to deploy Llama-2 with 13 billion parameters.
+- llm.py shows how to deploy Llama-2 with 13 billion parameters (full precision).
   i.e., NousResearch/Llama-2-13b-chat-hf that is fine-tuned for conversational prompts

-- Embedding.py shows how to deploy an Embedding model.
+- embedding.py shows how to deploy an Embedding model.
   Embedding models are used to generate numerical representations of strings which help in performing semantic search.
   i.e., BAAI/bge-large-zh generates numerical arrays which captures the semantic meaning of input strings.
   Vector databases like FAISS, Redis provide the ability perform similarity searches using these embeddings.

 - os_requirements.txt shows the OS packages that were installed in Ubuntu 22